hortonworks/registry/common-auth/SECURITY.md

 }
 ```

-ServletFilterConfiguration is a java object representing any servlet filter used in schema registry.
-However the general idea is that one needs to
+In the above code, ServletFilterConfiguration is a Java object representing the servlet filter specified using the registry YAML file as show in the example
-add com.hortonworks.registries.auth.server.AuthenticationFilter for enabling authentication
+below.
+However the general idea is that one needs to add com.hortonworks.registries.auth.server.AuthenticationFilter for enabling authentication

 The configuration for that filter in yaml is represented in params property as follows.